Jasonblalack/zyngapoker/Installation.md

 ### Linux

 To install Python 3 use your package manager on that system.
 On Debian based systems like Ubuntu you typically use `apt-get` for the installation.

 Normally there is also a package "Python3 Setup Tools".
 Currently this does not seem to work because of a transition of `setuptools` to Python3.
-A working alternative is the method using `distribute` as explained below.
+A working alternative is the method using `distribute` and `pip` as explained below.

 ### Windows

 Install Python3 using the installer offered at the [Python homepage](http://www.python.org/getit/releases/).
 Please choose the latest 3.x release version as **32 bit**.
 Even if your Windows is 64 bit it is important to install the 32 bit version.
 Be sure to add "C:\Python32;C:\Python32\Scripts" to your PATH (using e.g. the system preferences dialog).

-## 2. Installing Distribute/PIP
+## 2. Installing Distribute and PIP

 You need to install the package manager "PIP" to install Python packages.
-See also: http://www.pip-installer.org/en/latest/installing.html
+PIP requires Distribute being installed first.
+(See also: http://www.pip-installer.org/en/latest/installing.html)

 ### Mac OS